-On the third floor of the Yosemite Gateway Museum is the History Resource Center (HRC) with the most complete resources dedicated to collecting the genealogy and history of the area "south of the river.”
+On the third floor of the Yosemite Gateway Museum is the Bonnie L. Stevens History Resource Center (HRC) with the most complete resources dedicated to collecting the genealogy and history of the area "south of the river.”
+The Center is named in honr of long-time STCHS volunteer, Bonnie L Stevens who was instrumentl in launching the HRC.
 The area encompasses Groveland, Big Oak Flat, Buck Meadows, Greeley Hill, and Chinese Camp.

 Example of Resources Available -

 Yosemite Gazette 1926